MT2Dev/AStyle-MT2DeVersion/README.md

-# AStyle - MT2Dev Version - 2023
+# AStyle - MT2Dev Version - 2024

 ENG;

-Artistic Style 3.1 for MT2 (C++)
+Artistic Style 3.6.4 for MT2 (C++)

 What is this ?

-Artistic Style is a source code indenter, formatter, and beautifier for the C, C++, C++/CLI, Objective‑C, C# and Java programming languages.
+"Artistic Style" is a source code indenter, formatter, and beautifier for the C, C++, C++/CLI, ObjectiveC, C# and Java programming languages.

 AStyle allows you to change your coding style in bulk without messing with files one by one.
-It is a great program for editing your sloppy and unsafe source code. (hi Korean devs..)
+It is a great program for editing your sloppy and unsafe source code.
+(Hi Korean devs..)

-This version edited by me is specially prepared for editing M2 source codes, it does not break the codes or file format.
+This version edited by me is specially prepared for editing MT2 source codes, it does not break the codes or file format.

 How To Use ?

-Download the repo, move the folders in your src, double click the .bat files (each folder) and thats it!
+Download the repo, move the two file in your src, double click the .bat files (each folder) and thats it!

-Note: This program is safe for the source code, not doing anything wrong or will not broke your code so feel free to try this.
-(Take a backup for sure.)
+NOTE: This program is safe for the source code, not doing anything wrong or will not broke your code so feel free to try this.
+(Take a backup for sure)

 Have fun, best regards, MT2Dev.